 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the taskhostw.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: Taskhostw.exe is not essential for the Windows OS and causes relatively few problems.
+Description: The original taskhostw.exe is an important part of Windows and rarely causes problems.
 Taskhostw.exe is located in the C:\Windows\System32 folder.

 The taskhostw.exe file is a Microsoft signed file.
-It can change the behavior of other programs or manipulate other programs.
 The program is not visible.
-The file is not a Windows core file.
-Therefore the technical security rating is 46% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 14% dangerous, however you should also read the user reviews.

 Recommended: Identify taskhostw.exe related errors

 If taskhostw.exe is located in a subfolder of the user's profile folder, the security rating is 76% dangerous.
 The file size is 1,576,960 bytes.
-The process has no file description.
+There is no description of the program.
 The program has no visible window.
-The taskhostw.exe file is not a Windows system file.
+Taskhostw.exe is not a Windows core file.
 Taskhostw.exe is able to monitor applications.

 Important: Some malware disguises itself as taskhostw.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the taskhostw.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.